Ziad Makhzoumi

-Ziad Makhzoumi (born in Beirut, Lebanon on January 20, 1955) is a public speaker, coach and business executive currently serving as the chief executive officer of Fakih IVF.
+Ziad Makhzoumi (born in Beirut, Lebanon on January 20, 1955) is a Lebanese businessman, former chief executive officer of Fakih IVF and the chief executive officer of Prime Strategy Consulting Group.

 Education and career

-He hold a BSc in Electronic Engineering and an MBA in Banking and Finance.
+He holds a BSc in Electronic Engineering and an MBA in Banking and Finance.

 In 1981 started his career with Booz Allen & Hamilton the global management consultants.

 From 1985 until 2000, Ziad became the CFO and CIO of a Luxembourg based private holding company with operations in North America, Europe, and the MENA region.

 From 2001 until his appointment as the CFO of Arabtec Holding PJSC in 2008, Ziad led many strategic restructuring projects in Europe, the Middle East and North America.

 In 2013 to become the CEO of Fakih IVF a UAE based specialist fertility medical group and the leader in the GCC in male and female infertility.